M3wP/Monopoly/C64/readme.md

   you can only have the printed money in play but the standard rules do say that the banker is quite free to print more bills (which this version can effectively do to a very large extent).

-## House Rules

-The following optional house rules are available (or considered):

-* Starting money can be set low ($1000) or high ($2000).
-I have done this because I feel that with only two players, the normal starting money ($1500) is too low.
-There just isn't enough capital in play in my opinion.  $2000 for three players is questionably high but still works alright enough.
-For four or more you probably want the normal amount.
-I may expand the selection range.
-I have been asked for $3000 but this is definitely too high.
-* Taxes can be sent to and collected from Free Parking.
-  I actually hate this house rule because it is insanely unbalanced and can cause the game to drag on.
-It is widely desired, however so I provide it (it has been almost free in the implementation anyway).
-Only tax accumulation is implemented and that's all I'll allow.
-Ever.
-Period.
-* I am considering the "double salary for actually landing on Go" house rule but I feel it is largely redundant with a high starting money option.
-* Since I have mentioned it, I will field requests for the printed bills only house rule (since there is always going to be some kind of cap).
-It would be implemented such that effectively, a best-fit of bills would be applied (shuffling them about through all accounts).
-  So simply a game-wide, total funds cap.

 ## Rule Observations and Deductions